The complete guide to preparing for retirement for every stage of life

 Start saving to take advantage of compound interest

 Making savings a habit now means you’ll benefit from compound interest and make more for your money over time.

-With the recommendation of your advisor, get started by saving for retirement in a 401(k), IRA or another investment account.
-Your advisor can also explain and educate you on different types of accounts and their characteristics, as well as helping align your investing strategy with your other financial goals.
+With the recommendation of your financial professional, get started by saving for retirement in a 401(k), IRA or another investment account.
+Your financial professional can also explain and educate you on different types of accounts and their characteristics and help you align your investing strategy with your other financial goals.

 If your employer offers an employee benefits package, understand your options and make the most of what is available to you.
 Many employers offer a matching program up to a set percentage of contributions.
 Even a small monthly contribution from your paycheck will build on interest in the years between now and retirement.

 Work with a financial professional to help balance your financial priorities